m50d/m50d.github.com/_posts/2013-07-05-what-i-dont-like-about-d-n-d.md

 And a third, more subjective reason: I find a lot more fun in moving the minatures around the terrain, in *seeing* the combat happen.
 So if you do happen to like this style of D&D play, I highly recommend using minatures if you're not doing so already.

+I'd meant to end on a positive note by talking about what I *do* enjoy, but this has already gone on too long and I don't want to give certain quarters any more attention.

 [1] Something you may not have realised if you primarily play D&D or D&D-like systems is that most RPGs put far less emphasis on mechanical progression.
 You might get slightly better at your specializations, but the fundamentals of your character tend to stay the same rather than starting generic and branching out as D&D does.
 A character five levels ahead of you is a threat in any game, but in many systems you could overcome that kind of gap with cunning and numbers, whereas in D&D you can end up with characters having near-godlike domination over other characters who are only a handful of levels lower.

 I'm not saying this is good or bad (personally I'm actually quite fond of it), just something to be aware of.
 (I *do* think there's a problem with many of the standard D&D settings where the level 10 NPCs can make a starting party feel totally emasculated, but this post is already far too long).